zsonline/subscription-manager/README.md

 ### Requirements

 Before installing this project, check whether [Python](https://www.python.org/) and [Node.js](https://nodejs.org/) are installed.
 If not, do so.
 You should also install their package managers if they are not already included.
-You need [pip](https://pypi.org/) for Python and [NPM](https://www.npmjs.com/) for Node.js.
+It is recommended to use [pipenv](https://pipenv.org/) for Python and [NPM](https://www.npmjs.com/) for Node.js.

-### Virtual environment (optional)

-In order to separate this project's environment from your system's environment, create a virtual environment.
-To create one in your current directory: `python -m venv venv`.
-There are also other tools for doing that, such as  [virtualenv](https://pypi.python.org/pypi/virtualenv).

-To activate your created virtual environment type `source venv/bin/activate`.
+Pipenv will also create a virtual environment for you, which separates this project's environment from your system's environment.
+To activate your created virtual environment type source `pipenv shell`.
 To deactivate it afterwards again type `deactivate`.
 Make sure that the virtual environment is activated when working on this project.
-You can find further information about virtual environments in [Python's documentation](https://docs.python.org/3/tutorial/venv.html).

 ### Dependencies

 This project depends on other software.
-In general, Pip packages are needed for the backend and NPM packages for the frontend.
+In general, Python packages are needed for the backend and Node.js packages for the frontend.
 However, there are exceptions such as Django, which is used for backend and frontend.

 #### Pip packages